redhat-cop/infra-ansible/playbooks/manage-jira/README.md

 The template and project type key can be changed by adding the following variables with their values

 `'template_key': '<value>'` and `'type_key': '<value>'`
-in the `project` section of the inventory. eg.
+in the `atlassian.jira.project` section of the inventory. eg.
 ```yaml
 atlassian: